Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Preliminary and Related Work

-The above matrix-based methods may corrupt spatial features due to the intrinsic structure of HSI is a 3D tensor.
-To address this issue, many tensor-based methods have been proposed. \citet{tubal_rank}, and \citet{2014TRPCA} designed the tensor multi-rank and the tensor tubal rank respectively. \citet{2020TRPCA} defined a new tensor nuclear norm which is consistent with the matrix nuclear norm and proposed a TRPCA model which decomposes the 3D HSI tensor into a low-rank tensor and a error tensor. \citet{trpca_13} introduced the TRPCA into anomaly detection and proposed a low-rank tensor decomposition based anomaly detection algorithm. \citet{trpca_14} proposed a simultaneous reconstruction and anomaly detection framework for compressive hyperspectral imaging based on TRPCA model. \citet{trpca_15} considered both the outliers and different types of noise and proposed an HSI denoising model based on the robust low-rank tensor recovery. \citet{trpca_11} incorporated spectral graph regularization into TRPCA and proposed the graph-regularized TRPCA algorithm for HSI denoising. \citet{2020LSSTRPCA} proposed a lateral-slice sparse tensor RPCA with a tensor $l_{2,1}$ norm for sparse component to gross errors or outliers. \citet{2022LPGTRPCA} incorporated a tensor $l_{2,2,1}$ norm for frontal slice sparsity and a position-based Laplacian graph for local structure preservation to improve hyperspectral image classification performance.
+{The above matrix-based methods may corrupt spatial features due to the inherent 3D structure of HSIs.
+To address this, many tensor-based methods have been proposed. \citet{tubal_rank}, and \citet{2014TRPCA} designed the tensor multi-rank and the tensor tubal rank respectively. \citet{2020TRPCA} defined a new tensor nuclear norm consistent with the matrix nuclear norm and proposed a TRPCA model that decomposes the 3D HSI tensor into a low-rank tensor and an error tensor. \citet{trpca_15} considered both the outliers and different types of noise and proposed an HSI denoising model based on the robust low-rank tensor recovery. \citet{trpca_11} incorporated spectral graph regularization into TRPCA and proposed the graph-regularized TRPCA algorithm for HSI denoising. \citet{2020LSSTRPCA} proposed a lateral-slice sparse tensor RPCA with a tensor $l_{2,1}$ norm to model sparse components and handle gross errors or outliers. \citet{2022LPGTRPCA} incorporated a tensor $l_{2,2,1}$ norm for frontal slice sparsity and a position-based Laplacian graph to preserve the local structure, improving hyperspectral image classification performance. \citet{Compare_review} proposed a tensor convolution-like low-rank dictionary framework that accounts for the shift-invariant low-rankness of tensor data and integrated it into a TRPCA model. \citet{revivwer-2} and \citet{revivwer-2-1} considered the irregularity of the real data distribution; however, they overlooked the discriminability of the representation. }